wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ---
-title: Access your student VM
+title: Accessing your student VM
 ---

-# Access your student VM
+# Accessing your student VM

 ## Introduction